AGTGreg/AppBlocks/docs/README.md

 # Introduction

-AppBlocks is a tiny javascript library (~4kb minified) for building micro apps for the front-end.
+AppBlocks is a tiny javascript library for building micro apps for the front-end.

-AppBlocks was created to cover the need of enhancing pages with font-end applications fast and without introducing much overhead.
+It was created to cover the need of enhancing pages and web applications fornt-ends with small and maintainable applications fast and easy without overhead.

-The Goal of AppBlocks is to provide all the necessary functionality for developing front-end apps while beeing lightweight, ridiculously easy to use, practical and small.
+The main goals of AppBlocks is to provide all the necessary functionality for developing front-end apps while beeing lightweight, ridiculously easy to integrate in any project, practical and small.

-All the knowledge needed to start building applications with AppBlocks is here in a 10-15 minute read.
+All the knowledge needed to master AppBlocks and start building front-end applications is here in a 10-15 minute read.

 ## Installation